Memos on Menopause: What Every Woman Needs to Know

 Water-based vaginal lubricants (such as Astroglide, FemGlide, K-Y Jelly) are helpful during sex and vaginal moisturizers (for example Fresh Start, K-Y Silk-E, Replens) reduce symptoms that persist during the day.

-See your doctor if your vaginal dryness is particularly severe or painful or if you experience pain during sex as treatments such as Vagifem, Estrace, Estring, Premarin, and Imvexxy are available on prescription.
+See your doctor if your vaginal dryness is particularly severe or painful or if you experience pain during sex.
+Treatments such as Vagifem, Estrace, Estring, Premarin, and Imvexxy are available on prescription.
 Intrarosa is a once-daily vaginal insert approved late 2016 for women aged 40 to 80 years of age with moderate-to-severe pain during sexual intercourse.
 The non-hormonal product Osphena (ospemifene), helps to reverse certain changes in vaginal tissue caused by menopause, and can also help reduce pain associated with sex.

 Infertility May Be Due To Premature Menopause

-Early menopause (also called premature menopause) is menopause that occurs in women under 40.
-Some women only discover they have gone through early menopause when they try to have a baby and tests reveal they are postmenopausal.
+Premature menopause is menopause that occurs in women under 40.
+Some women only discover they have gone through menopause early when they have difficulty becoming pregnant and tests reveal they are postmenopausal.
 Others have all the symptoms of menopause; just much earlier than normal.
-Early menopause is diagnosed in 1% of women and tends to run in families.
+Premature menopause is diagnosed in 1% of women and tends to run in families.

 Scientists have recently identified a way to induce ovaries in infertile women to produce eggs.
 This may allow women with early menopause the ability to become pregnant with their own eggs.